 We reviewed each smart home weather station by considering more than the price.
 The ease of set-up is critical with a weather station, as no one should need to hire someone for installation.
 Weather stations have a main component and sensors set thoughtfully in your yard.

 Also, accuracy is a key criterion of our review process.
-There is no point in buying a weather station you cannot trust to deliver accurate information on weather right where you are.
+There is no point in buying a station you cannot trust to deliver accurate information on weather right where you are.
 Inaccurate weather is no better than feeling your windowpane.

-Lastly, the ease of accessing the data generated by your weather station has a factor in our recommendation.
+Lastly, the ease of accessing the data generated by your station has a factor in our recommendation.

 Weather Station Contenders